blastomussa/FreshPyService/README.md

 # FreshPyService
-Class based Python implementation of the FreshService API
+Class based Python implementation of the FreshService API.
+See example.py or google-sync-example.py for use cases.